Margaret Garrett

 Margaret Garrett (born 1965), is an American artist and dancer.
 Her artistic practice includes painting, printmaking, collage, and video work.
 She lives and maintains a studio in Shelter Island, New York with her husband, the composer and pianist Bruce Wolosoff.
-She has two daughters, the singer-songwriter Juliet Garrett and the sculptor and mixed media artist Katya Wolosoff.
+She has two daughters, the singer-songwriter Juliet Garrett and the sculptor and mixed- media artist Katya Wolosoff.

 Biography

-Margaret Garrett, born in North Carolina and raised in Pennsylvania, began her artistic career as a dancer.
-At 16 years old, she left home to join the Pennsylvania Ballet company; two years later, she joined the Cleveland Ballet as a soloist.
+Margaret Garrett, born in North Carolina, United States, in 1965, and raised in Pennsylvania, began her artistic career as a dancer.
+At 16 years of age, she left home to join the Pennsylvania Ballet company; two years later, she joined the Cleveland Ballet as a soloist.

 By the time she was 21, Garrett was seeking other career options and avenues for expression as she experimented with theater, film, and choreography.
 Visual art, however, held the greatest appeal.
 Garrett undertook private study with the artist Thorpe Feidt and studied drawing at the Art Students League in New York City.

-Dance and movement inform Garrett’s work to this day: In an artist talk for the Parrish Art Museum, Garrett explained, "A lot of my painting is influenced by my background as a dancer.
+Dance and movement inform Garrett’s work to this day: In an artist talk for the Parrish Art Museum, Garrett explained: "A lot of my painting is influenced by my background as a dancer.
 I see line as movement.
 I’m interested in the musicality of a piece — I almost see [artworks] choreographically."

 Natural environments are another major influence in Garrett's work, particularly the surroundings by Garrett's studio, which is located on a beach overlooking the Shelter Island Sound.
 In Hamptons Artists: The Current Wave, Garrett reflected, "I love watching the movement of the sea grass and the way the light plays on the water.
 I’m sure those things seep into my work."
 Other influences include calligraphy and the patterns found within Italian friezes.
 Her work has been compared to the artists Joan Mitchell, Cy Twombly, and Mark Tobey.

 Many of these influences are evident in Garrett’s series Tuning Fields, a collection of textural paintings that the artist began in 2008 and which includes over 300 individual works.
 In 2014, selections from Tuning Fields were exhibited at a solo show at the Birnam Wood Galleries in New York City.
 "When I started the series, I was thinking of fields of vibration and how they interact and create harmony with one another," Garrett said after the show.
 "And I liked the musical idea behind 'tuning' because they are sort of physical fields of movement and vibration."

 The series has drawn critical praise.
 For Artsy, Alexxa Gotthardt wrote that "[e]n masse, the series feel likes the arc of a jazz or dance arrangement, with quiet moments and big crescendos."
 ARTnews described "Tuning Fields 302" as "among the most compelling of the works[.] … The little lines behind all the color could evoke both language and a musical score.
 They might also conjure a mass of rose petals.
 Therein lies the poetry of these paintings."